 - Still Having Trouble?

-While Flex Conversations is Conversations, part of it still uses Programmable Messaging before it passes your message to Conversations.
+While Flex Conversations is the Conversations product under the hood, part of it still uses Programmable Messaging before it passes your message to Conversations.
 You can view Flex Conversations logs in part of the Messaging Console Logs page.
-After going through the messaging logs your conversation proceeds on to the Conversation Console Logs page.
+After going through the messaging logs the conversation proceeds on to the Conversation Console Logs page.

 Phone Number Configuration

 - Look at the configured number in the Phone Numbers Active Numbers Page.

 - Follow the Flex Conversation SMS guide and verify your number matches our recommended guidance.